-The global option for plugin bridging was removed in REAPER 6.33: bridging options are now controlled on a per-plugin via FX browser.
-To follow discussions on how these options can be applied in different situations you should consult the REAPER forums.
+The global option for plugin bridging was removed in REAPER 6.33: bridging is now controlled per-plugin via FX browser.
+Discussions on how these options can be applied in can be found on the REAPER forums.

 Note the option to Terminate REAPER immediately if a plug-in causes a corrupt heap.
 This will cause REAPER to crash if a buggy or malicious plug-in is detected.